 Trilateration Explained

 The fourth satellite resolves the receiver clock error.
-Unlike the satellites' atomic clocks, your phone's GPS chip uses a cheap quartz clock that drifts significantly.
-By incorporating a fourth satellite, the receiver can solve for four unknowns simultaneously: latitude, longitude, altitude, and clock error.
-This is why GPS degrades gracefully — three satellites gives a two-dimensional fix with unknown altitude, and each additional satellite improves accuracy.
+Unlike the satellites' atomic clocks, your phone's GPS chip uses a cheap quartz crystal oscillator that drifts by milliseconds -- far too much for GPS.
+By incorporating a fourth satellite measurement, the receiver can solve for four unknowns simultaneously: latitude, longitude, altitude, and receiver clock error.
+This is why GPS degrades gracefully: three satellites give a two-dimensional fix (latitude and longitude only, assuming a known altitude), and each additional satellite beyond four improves accuracy through overdetermined solutions and statistical averaging.

 Sources of Error and Correction

-Ionospheric delay: The ionosphere (50-1,000 km altitude) slows GPS signals.
-This delay varies by time of day, solar activity, and frequency.
-Dual-frequency receivers measure signals on two frequencies and calculate the differential delay, which allows the ionospheric error to be removed.
-Single-frequency receivers use a model to estimate and partially correct for it.
+Ionospheric delay: The ionosphere (approximately 50-1,000 km altitude) is a layer of electrically charged particles that slows GPS signals.
+The delay varies by time of day, solar activity, season, and signal frequency.
+Dual-frequency receivers measure signals on L1 and L2 simultaneously and calculate the differential delay, which allows the ionospheric error to be largely removed.
+Single-frequency receivers use the Klobuchar model (a mathematical approximation broadcast in the satellite signal) to estimate and partially correct for ionospheric delay, reducing the error by approximately 50%.

-Tropospheric delay: The lower atmosphere also slows signals, with effects that depend on humidity, temperature, and pressure.
-Models can reduce but not eliminate this error.
+Tropospheric delay: The lower atmosphere (troposphere, 0-12 km altitude) also slows signals, with effects that depend on humidity, temperature, and barometric pressure.
+The tropospheric delay is typically 2-3 meters at zenith and increases as the satellite elevation angle decreases (signals passing through more atmosphere).
+Models like the Saastamoinen model can reduce but not eliminate this error.

 Satellite geometry (PDOP): Position Dilution of Precision measures how satellite geometry affects positioning accuracy.
-When satellites are clustered together in the sky, the geometry is poor and errors amplify.
+When visible satellites are clustered together in one part of the sky, the geometric intersections are poorly defined and errors amplify.
 When satellites are spread across the sky, geometry is good and errors are minimized.
 A PDOP below 2 is excellent; above 6 is poor.
+The GPS constellation was specifically designed so that satellite geometry is favorable from any point on Earth.

-Multipath: In urban environments, signals reflect off buildings and arrive at the receiver via indirect paths, producing distance errors.
-Multipath is one of the hardest error sources to correct.
-Receivers use antenna design, signal processing, and sometimes GNSS maps of urban canyons to mitigate it.
+Multipath: In urban environments, signals reflect off buildings, vehicles, and other surfaces and arrive at the receiver via an indirect path, creating false distance calculations.
+Multipath is one of the hardest error sources to correct and can add errors of several meters in dense urban canyons.
+Receivers mitigate multipath through antenna design, signal processing algorithms, and increasingly through detailed 3D maps of urban environments.

-Standard consumer GPS in smartphones achieves horizontal accuracy of approximately 3-5 meters under good conditions.
-This is sufficient for navigation and most consumer applications.
-Professional surveying and geodetic GPS receivers use techniques that push accuracy to centimeters or even millimeters.
+Standard consumer GPS in smartphones achieves horizontal accuracy of approximately 3-5 meters under good conditions (open sky, favorable geometry, modern multi-constellation receiver).
+This is sufficient for turn-by-turn navigation, fitness tracking, geotagging photos, and most consumer applications.
+Under challenging conditions (urban canyons, dense tree canopy, near buildings), accuracy may degrade to 10-20 meters.

 Differential GPS (DGPS) uses a network of fixed, precisely surveyed ground stations that compare their GPS-calculated position to their known position, compute the correction, and broadcast it to GPS receivers in the area.
-DGPS improves accuracy to about 1-3 meters.
+DGPS improves accuracy to approximately 1-3 meters and is used in maritime navigation and some aviation applications.

-Wide Area Augmentation System (WAAS) in the US and equivalent systems (EGNOS in Europe, MSAS in Japan) provide free differential correction signals broadcast from geostationary satellites, improving accuracy to about 1-3 meters for aviation and general use.
+Wide Area Augmentation System (WAAS) in the US, EGNOS in Europe, and MSAS in Japan provide free differential correction signals broadcast from geostationary satellites, improving accuracy to approximately 1-3 meters for aviation and general use.

 Assisted GPS in Smartphones

-A GPS receiver that has been off for an extended period (or moved to a new location while off) faces a 'cold start' problem.
-It must download fresh ephemeris data (satellite positions, clock corrections) directly from the satellites.
-This data is broadcast at a slow rate — it takes 12.5 minutes to receive a complete ephemeris for all satellites under ideal conditions.
-It also requires an unobstructed view of the sky throughout.
+A GPS receiver that has been powered off for an extended period (or moved far while off) faces a cold start problem.
+It must download fresh ephemeris data directly from the satellites.
+This data is broadcast at a slow 50 bits per second -- it takes 12.5 minutes to receive a complete navigation message under ideal conditions.
+The receiver must maintain an unobstructed sky view throughout, and signal acquisition without knowing which satellites to look for is slow.

 How A-GPS Solves It

-Assisted GPS (A-GPS) solves the cold start problem by delivering ephemeris and almanac data over a mobile data connection (typically via the cellular network or Wi-Fi).
-Your phone requests this data from a server, receives it nearly instantly, and can immediately begin searching for the correct satellite signals rather than waiting to download them.
+Assisted GPS (A-GPS) solves the cold start problem by delivering ephemeris and almanac data over a mobile data connection (cellular network or Wi-Fi).
+Your phone requests this data from an assistance server, receives it nearly instantly, and can immediately begin searching for the correct satellite signals rather than waiting to download them from orbit.

-A-GPS also uses the phone's cellular network to obtain a coarse initial position estimate from cell tower locations.
-This helps the GPS chip know roughly where it is (to within a few hundred meters), dramatically reducing the search space for satellite signals and cutting time to first fix from minutes to a few seconds.
+A-GPS also uses the phone's cellular network to obtain a coarse initial position estimate from cell tower locations, accurate to a few hundred meters.
+This tells the GPS chip roughly where it is, dramatically reducing the satellite search space and cutting time to first fix (TTFF) from minutes to a few seconds.
+In practice, a modern smartphone with A-GPS typically achieves a position fix in 2-5 seconds, compared to 30 seconds to several minutes for a standalone GPS receiver performing a cold start.

 Why GPS Fails Indoors